Learn how you can easily migrate from Microsoft Word to Google Docs Offline

 Now that Microsoft is moving away from standalone software to a subscription-based service, it is a monthly charge that you could really do without paying.

-There are many word processor alternatives to Word, but Google Docs is proving to be the most popular choice.
+There are many word processor alternatives to Word, but Google is proving to be the most popular choice.

 Better still, everything is absolutely free, including 15 GB of storage space on Google Drive.

 However, there was one drawback.
 If you were out of wi-fi range or couldn’t get connected to the Internet, you couldn’t access or edit your documents.

 But this has all changed.